John Jervis, 1st Earl of St Vincent: Command of the Mediterranean Fleet

 Jervis was promoted admiral of the blue on 1 June 1795 and appointed to command the Mediterranean Fleet.
 Boyne had caught fire on 1 May 1795 and had blown up in Spithead, the result of an accident, and Jervis lost almost all of his possessions.

 Jervis went to take command of the Mediterranean fleet in the frigate Lively and once more took Charles Grey's son, Captain George Grey, as his flag-captain.
 Jervis also took Robert Calder as his captain of the fleet.

 On arrival at Gibraltar Jervis took HMS Victory as his flagship.
 Among Jervis' subordinates were Captains Horatio Nelson, Cuthbert Collingwood, and Thomas Troubridge.

 Jervis began a close blockade of Toulon and Nelson was assigned the task of aiding the Austrian army along the Italian coast.
 By September 1796 the British presence in the Mediterranean had become untenable.
 Napoleon had beaten Britain's Austrian allies, who were in disarray, and in October, Spain surrendered and allied themselves to the French.

 Jervis recalled Admiral Robert Mann to aid in the blockade of Cadiz.
 Mann took his ships instead to Spithead.
 Jervis abandoned Corsica between September and November 1796 and withdrew his forces to Gibraltar.

 Battle of Cape St. Vincent

-A Spanish fleet made up of twenty four line-of-battle ships and seven frigates sailed from Toulon on 1 February 1797.
+A Spanish fleet made up of twenty-four line-of-battle ships and seven frigates sailed from Toulon on 1 February 1797.
 Jervis' fleet of ten ships-of-the-line was patrolling off Cape Saint Vincent and was subsequently joined by five more under Sir William Parker.
 The Spanish admiral, José de Córdoba, had taken his ships into the Atlantic to weather a storm and was making his way to Cadiz when the two fleets caught sight of each other at dawn on 14 February 1797.

-The British fleet had fifteen line-of-battle ships against the twenty four Spanish ships.
-On the quarter-deck of Victory, Jervis and his flag captain, Robert Calder, counted the ships.
+The British fleet had fifteen line-of-battle ships against the twenty-four Spanish ships.
+On the quarterdeck of Victory, Jervis and his flag captain, Robert Calder, counted the ships.
 It was at this point Jervis discovered that he was outnumbered nearly two-to-one: